 Key updates include advancements in hepatitis B/HIV therapies, influenza A research, and platform technology licensing agreements.
 Bookmark this page to efficiently monitor VIR's contributions to biotechnology and its evolving position in global health innovation.

-Vir focuses on using advanced technologies to combat serious infectious diseases, with ongoing projects targeting COVID-19, hepatitis B, influenza A, and HIV.
+Vir Biotechnology focuses on developing treatments for serious infectious diseases using innovative immunologic technologies.
+Its pipeline includes candidates for COVID-19, hepatitis B, influenza A, and HIV.